zchee/neovim-wiki/Python-plugins,-clipboard-integration-and-other-service-providers-through-msgpack-RPC-channels.md

 is used(`has('python')` will return true if the command is executable).
 The string must be .in the same format as the `shell` option(:help 'shell').

-For now, clipboard also depends on python:
+For now, clipboard also depends on python(This will change once we have GUIs working):

 - Install the 'xerox' module: `pip install xerox`
 - Create a ~/.vim/pythonx/nvim_clipboard.py file with the following contents: